 HYPER-MERITOCRACY AND ARCHITECTURE

-Excerpt from the lecture hold at Architecture in Play international conference 2016
+Excerpt from the lecture held at Architecture in Play international conference 2016

 ISCTE-IUL university – Lisbon